saad-khan-rind/commands/README.md

 # tar:
 A utility for archiving files and directories into a single file, often used for backup or distribution purposes.
 Supports compression and encryption options.

-# awk:
+# screen:
-A programming language for processing text and data, useful for writing scripts to automate tasks, such as data manipulation, reporting
+This tool is used to manage multiple terminal sessions in a single window.
+It allows users to switch between different sessions and detach from them without losing any work.

 # diff:
-displays the differences between two files.
+This command displays the differences between two files.

 # top:
 A real-time system monitor that displays information about the system's resource usage and processes.